Authentic Lessons for 21st Century Learning

 At the start of class, hold up a can of soup and ask students what they know about optimization and how that relates to the can you are holding.

 Have each student take out a piece of paper and, using the Two-Minute Paper strategy, have them write everything they know or think they know related to the concept and how it might apply.
-Once students have finished writing, have some students share out what they've written.
+Once students have finished writing, have some students share out what they have written.

 Explore